 Nettle oil massage gives our dry cuticles a significant boost, relieves tense scalp, and clears clogged pores.
 We can extract nettle oil by mixing dried nettle powder in any of your selected oil that suits your hair type.

-FAST FACTS The value of nutrients is highly dependable on the source and formulation of nettle.
-By its nature, the utility of concentrated and dehydrated forms of nettle plant is more nutritious than its raw form.
+The value of nutrients is highly dependable on the source and formulation of nettle.
+By its nature, the utility of concentrated and dehydrated forms of the nettle plant is more nutritious than its raw form.

 Things We Need

-- An oil blend like ( nettle oil, almond oil, olive oil, or coconut oil )
+- An oil blend of your choice ( nettle oil, almond oil, olive oil, or coconut oil )

 - A heat-proof glass bowl or container